JuniLuck/Mobile-App-Development-University-Project/README.md

 # 6002CEM-Mobile-App

-### This is an upload of a university project that was committed to a private university repository.
+### This is an upload of a university project that was originally committed to a private university repository.

 ## Tabletop Companion